-The Compensation Committee believes that the financial metrics (60% of weighting) and the strategic objectives (20% weighting) were mainly achieved and exceeded.
-The total shareholder return metric (20% weighting) was not achieved albeit the measurement date was March 31, 2020, which coincided with the extraordinary COVID-19 pandemic market downturn.
-As a result, the CEO was paid at approximately 10% lower than the prior year but well within the target range of total CEO compensation (excluding compensation as a revenue producer).
+The Compensation Committee believes that the financial metrics (60% of weighting), the TSR metric (20% weighting) and the strategic objectives (20% weighting) were exceeded by a significant margin.
+As a result, the CEO was paid at the top end of the target range of total CEO compensation (excluding compensation as a revenue producer).
 The Committee believes that the CEO's level of compensation appropriately reflects the achievement of the performance metrics.

-Mr. Daviau is an active producer and significant contributor to the Company's capital markets revenue and, in addition to providing senior management support to all revenue generating activities, he was actively and directly involved in investment banking mandates that contributed to the Company's total revenues aggregating in excess of \$20 million.
-As a revenue producer with responsibility for originating and managing client relationships and mandates, he participates in the Canaccord Genuity capital markets incentive compensation pool for Canada and received \$3,352,000 on a basis that was discounted from the amount that would have been paid to other revenue producers in the investment banking department with the same level of client engagement and paid from the capital markets pool.
+Mr. Daviau is an active producer and significant contributor to the Company's capital markets revenue and, in addition to providing senior management support to all revenue generating activities, he was actively and directly involved in investment banking mandates that contributed to the Company's total revenues aggregating in excess of \$45 million.
+As a revenue producer with responsibility for originating and managing client relationships and mandates, he participates in the Canaccord Genuity capital markets incentive compensation pool for Canada and received \$6,000,000 (including \$2,400,000 paid in PSUs which are subject to forward-looking performance conditions) on a basis that was discounted from the amount that would have been paid to other revenue producers in the investment banking department with the same level of client engagement and paid from the capital markets pool.

-The following table highlights the total fiscal 2020 and 2019 compensation awarded to Mr. Daviau.
-The base salary, annual bonus and compensation as a revenue producer was paid \$2,940,800 in PSUs and \$440,000 in cash.
+The following table highlights the total fiscal 2021 and 2020 compensation awarded to Mr. Daviau.
+In fiscal 2021, the base salary, annual bonus and compensation as a revenue producer was paid \$5,200,000 in PSUs and \$7,800,000 in cash.